 How does JSON-LD work?

 When combined with custom Web Components to define a distinctive aspect of the user interface and a Custom Element to define the behavior of your Web Component, you’re able to share and reuse across other webpages to simplify website development.

 However, Google offers a word of warning, saying, “In general, Google won’t display any content in rich snippets that is not visible to human users.
 Google will ignore content that isn’t visible to human users, so you should mark up the text that visitors will see on your webpages.”

-Since Web Components and JSON-LD compliment one another, the Custom Element functions work as the presentation layer while the JSON-LD functions work as the data layer.
+Since Web Components and JSON-LD for SEO compliment one another, the Custom Element functions work as the presentation layer while the JSON-LD functions work as the data layer.
 So, human visitors will easily view your information while Googlebots are better able to retrieve information for indexing.

-What changes will I see?
+What changes Will I See?

 Google supports JSON-LD syntax for company logos, contacts, social profile links, events in Knowledge Graph, event rich snippets, and site link search boxes.

-With the new structured markup, you’re able to alert Google to the types of content on your site, then direct Google where to take the internet user when they perform a search.
+With structured markup, you’re able to alert Google to the types of content on your site, then direct Google where to take the internet user when they perform a search.
 This is very beneficial for featuring events in the knowledge graph because you can promote ticket sales and location-based events easier and more effectively.

 Google will recognize social profiles when you publish a markup on a page within your website that’s unblocked by Googlebots.
-However, be sue to include a person or organization in the markup by specifying your website’s URL or the URLs of your social media profiles.
+However, be sure to include a person or organization in the markup by specifying your website’s URL or the URLs of your social media profiles.
 Then, insert the script anywhere on your page for Google to start indexing and displaying your profiles in the search results.

 Google is working to support other features in the future as development grows.

-Testing Your Structured Data
+JSON-LD SEO: Testing Your Structured Data

 JSON-LD is just another reason the world of SEO is diversifying to promote the search experience for internet users as search engines provide more relevant results.
 From a business stand point, you’re able to leverage JSON-LD in your favor to paint a clearer picture of your site’s content to allow Google to more relevantly index your content to increase visibility.
 It’s a simple and effective means to boost your ranking by transitioning your existing data.